pkic/pkimm/categories/change-management-and-agility/_index.md

 The PKI may have specific requirements for change management and agility, and therefore it can be recommended to have a separate policy for the PKI implementation.
 The policy should be aligned with the organizational policy and should be approved by the responsible personnel for the PKI.

 The policy contains the following information:
-- approach to the change management and agility
+- Approach to the change management and agility
-- principles and boundaries for the change management and agility
+- Principles and boundaries for the change management and agility
-- roles and responsibilities
+- Roles and responsibilities
-- requirements for the change management and agility
+- Requirements for the change management and agility
-- tools and technologies used for the change management
+- Tools and technologies used for the change management
-- and other relevant information
+- And other relevant information

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- documented policy for change management and agility
+- Documented policy for change management and agility
-- alignment with the organizational policy
+- Alignment with the organizational policy
-- approval by the management
+- Approval by the management
-- understanding of the policy by the PKI personnel
+- Understanding of the policy by the PKI personnel
-- and other relevant evidence
+- And other relevant evidence

 #### References